josevany/EECE430-Charity-Organization/README.md

 # EECE 430 : Software Engineering Project

 To run the project:

-1- Clone the GitHub repo to your desired location
+1- Clone the GitHub repo to your desired location & unzip the folder website.zip

 2- Configure the python environment